MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/set-preference-per-app.md

 ms.date: 06/19/2024
 ---

-# Set Per-App preference for Office on Mac
+# Set per-app preference for Office for Mac

 ***Applies to:*** *Word for Mac, Excel for Mac, PowerPoint for Mac, Outlook for Mac, Office LTSC for Mac 2021, Office 2019 for Mac*